Cantera/cantera/doc/sphinx/yaml/reactions.rst

 A chemically activated reaction as
 `described here <https://cantera.org/science/reactions.html#chemically-activated-reactions>`__.

-The parameters are the same as for :ref:`sec-falloff` reactions.
+The parameters are the same as for :ref:`sec-yaml-falloff` reactions.

 Example::